-Do you want to design your own mobile apps?
+Do you want to connect autonomous vehicles or structure databases for online retailers?
 Or are you determined to work as a web developer?
 Whatever your career goals, we’ll work with you throughout your degree to give you the support you need, preparing you to make a real impact in the computing and IT industry.

 Our graduates are high achievers.
 With the demand for highly skilled professionals in the IT sector through to 2020 rising at almost twice the rate of the UK average, the career you want is out there.
 And we’ll help you get it.